Staatsorchester Braunschweig

-The Staatsorchester Braunschweig is a German orchestra.
+The Staatsorchester Braunschweig is a German orchestra in Braunschweig, Lower Saxony.
 It was founded in 1587 by Julius, Duke of Brunswick-Wolfenbüttel as his court orchestra.
 It worked with Franz Liszt and Richard Strauss.
 It lost its independence as a court orchestra in 1918 and became the orchestra of the Braunschweiger Landestheaters.
 It retained this status until the end of the Second World War, which saw the abolishment of the Free State of Brunswick, on which it took the name Braunschweiger Staatsorchester then its present name.

 Kapellmeisters and conductors

 These have included several notable musicians: